 Crypto Regulations in Liechtenstein

-Since January 2020, all of the Liechtenstein-based blockchain companies are licensed in accordance with the Token and Trustworthy Technology Service Provider Act, which is also known as TVTG or Liechtenstein Blockchain Act.
-It positioned Liechtenstein among the first thoroughly regulated and safest environments for crypto companies with various business models.
-The granted licences vary depending on the characteristics of tokens in use, as well as the type of services offered.
+Since January 2020, all blockchain companies based in Liechtenstein are licensed under the so-called Token and Trustworthy Technology Service Provider Act.
+This made Liechtenstein one of the very first fully regulated and most secure jurisdictions for crypto companies with a wide range of business models.
+The licenses granted would differ according to the nature of the tokens in use and according to the type of services offered.

 Liechtenstein Blockchain Act